Skip to main content

 Technical example: Regular backups Publication

-Dec 16, 2022 - Implementing regular backups will assist your organisation to recover and maintain its operations in the event of a cybersecurity incident, for example, a ransomware attack.
+Dec 16, 2022 - Implementing regular backups will assist your organisation to recover and maintain its operations in the event of a cyber security incident, for example, a ransomware attack.

 Small & medium businesses